 In the first two years, your child will learn to sit, stand, walk, run, talk—and eat.
 Learning to eat also involves developing a taste for new flavors and textures and building the kinds of skills needed to become a healthy diner & not a finicky one, which is essential to be done before your child reaches the age of 2.

 Long-term studies show that eating habits established in infancy (whether healthy or unhealthy) influence choices throughout childhood, adolescence, and even adulthood.
-It’s a lot easier to foster these habits in your baby or toddler now than to fuss about it with a 10-year-old.
+It’s a lot easier to foster these habits in your newborn baby or toddler now than to fuss about it with a 10-year-old.

 Here’s how you can help your kid become confident and comfortable around all kinds of food.: